mndillon/toki-pona-nanpa-linja-n/WCAG 2.2 compliance claims.md

 If you want WCAG-friendly Toki Pona content today, you essentially have two unsatisfactory options for “serious” numbers.

-### 3.1 Raw Arabic numerals
+### 3.1 Raw Hindu-Arabic numerals

 Using plain digits:

-- Modern screen readers can read Arabic numerals perfectly well, typically either:
+- Modern screen readers can read Hindu-Arabic numerals perfectly well, typically either:
   - as a cardinal number in the UI language (e.g. “two hundred forty-three”), or
   - as individual digits, depending on settings and context.
 - However, in a Toki Pona context this can still cause issues: